Orgasm gap: Solutions

 There is an increasing body of research and technology innovations seeking out to diminish the heterosexual orgasm gap.
-One study in 2021 aimed to create terminology around clitoral stimulation techniques already used by women in order to give sexual partners better awareness and vocabulary with which to communicate during intercourse.
+One study in 2021 aimed to create terminology around clitoral stimulation techniques already used by women in order to give sexual partners better awareness and vocabulary with which to communicate during sex.

 The study, which was funded by the intimate health company behind sex education website OMGYes which works with sex researchers and was published in PLOS ONE, used data from over 3,000 women in the US to learn what discoveries they had made to make sex more pleasurable.
 Interviews were then analysed and the names of the four most mentioned techniques were coined: angling, rocking, shallowing and pairing.

 Angling, which involves the rotating or raising of the pelvis during penetration for adjustment was used by 87.5% of women.
 Around 76% used rocking, where the base of a penis or sex toy rubs against the clitoris consistently throughout penetration as opposed to thrusting in and out.
 Shallowing was used by 84% of women, where penetrative touch is experienced with tools, fingers, penises or lips just inside the entrance of the vagina and 69.7% used pairing, where a woman or her partner reaches down to stimulate the clitoris while penetration is occurring at the same time.

 Dr. Devon Hensel, one of the study's co-authors, told the BBC that "sex research as a field has been around for well over 100 years and it was really incomprehensible to us as researchers that there were not names for these things.
 And when something is unnamed, it almost becomes unspeakable."